MidnightDreamerX17/skill20/Skills/SkillDetails/DruidPower.md

 Average Training Time for 1st Skill Level: 6 months

 Access to elder trees, figurines, sacred groves, and druids dedicated to nature.
 The trainer must have Druid Power Level 10.

+### Guild Operated By Party

+Average Gold Cost: 2,000

+Average Training Time for 1st Skill Level: 2 weeks

+Trainers: 6 x Druid Power (WIS) skill level 5

+Gods can serve as multiple trainers for this purpose, although they would have to be willing to spend enough of their concentration on having a direct speaking presence at the guild.